akdsco/next/DOCUMENTATION.md

  | First CPU Idle                   | 1.7s  |    9.9s    |        82%   |
  | First Meaningful Paint           | 1.7s  |    2.8s    |        39%   |

  As we can see, Todos is diametrically faster.
-There are few key differences:
+There are a few key differences:

- - it's a smaller application with client side "database"
+ - it's a smaller application with client-side "database"
  - it does not have to load any additional code, e.g. adds
  - it has much less features, therefore less lines of code to execute
  - it does not connect with any other API's e.g. twitter, facebook, google, oAuth